almset/proxmox-infra/README.md

 4. Ansible K8s platform (just installing and configuring ArgoCD with your remote URL gitops configuration, you can find example config in subfolder 02-gitops)

 Details:
-- Packer: used to create templates Ubuntu Server and Windows Server
+- Folder Packer: used to create templates Ubuntu Server and Windows Server
-- Terragrunt: create VM's from templates, you can create VM list to easy deploy
+- Folder Terragrunt: create VM's from templates, you can create VM list to easy deploy
-- Ansible: automaticaly configures created VM's - dns server, k8s-master and worker nodes, gateway, base operations such as updating, firewall for opening or closing ports on VM's and etc...
+- Folder Ansible: automaticaly configures created VM's - dns server, k8s-master and worker nodes, gateway, base operations such as updating, firewall for opening or closing ports on VM's and etc...
-- Ansible k8s platform: installing argocd, you can push your remote url in to ansible config for automaticaly deploy needed cluster configuration.
+- Folder Ansible k8s platform: installing argocd, you can push your remote url in to ansible config for automaticaly deploy needed cluster configuration.